freenas/freenas-docs/userguide/settings.rst

 Change Password
 ---------------

-To quickly change the :literal:`root` account password, click
+To change the :literal:`root` account password, click
 |ui-settings| and :guilabel:`Change Password`.
 The current
 :literal:`root` password must be entered before a new password can be saved.